 This data stems from design organisation audits, the applicant's measured level of performance on previous projects, and their performance during the familiarisation phase.
-The Authority shares the data with the respective design organisation in an appropriate manner.
+The Authority shares the data with the respective design organisation in an appropriate manner, e.g. in form of a dashboard.